 Shares of closed-end investment companies, including BDCs, frequently trade at a discount from net asset value.
 This characteristic of closed-end investment companies and BDCs is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade at, above or below net asset value.
 In addition, if our common stock trades below net asset value, we will generally not be able to issue additional common stock at the market price without first obtaining the approval of our stockholders and our Independent Directors.
-On June 2, 2016 our stockholders voted to allow us to sell or otherwise issue common stock at a price below net asset value per share for a period of one year ending on the earlier of June 2, 2017 or the date of our 2017 Annual Meeting of Stockholders.
-We expect to present to our stockholders a similar proposal at our 2017 Annual Meeting of Stockholders.
+On June 3, 2015 our stockholders voted to allow us to sell or otherwise issue common stock at a price below net asset value per share for a period of one year ending on the earlier of June 3, 2016 or the date of our 2016 Annual Meeting of Stockholders.
+We expect to present to our stockholders a similar proposal at our 2016 Annual Meeting of Stockholders.
 Selling or otherwise issuing shares of FIC's common stock below its then current net asset value per share would result in a dilution of FIC's existing common stockholders.
 The maximum number of shares issuable below net asset value pursuant to the authority granted by our stockholders that could result in such dilution is limited to 25.0% of FIC's then outstanding common stock immediately prior to each such sale.
 We do not intend to sell or otherwise issue shares of our common stock below net asset value unless our board of directors determines that it would be in our stockholders' best interests to do so.
-The level of net asset value dilution that could result from such an offering is not limited.